Algorithmic Shadow Spectroscopy: Classical post-processing

 \section{Classical post-processing}

 In this section we describe details of our classical post-processing technique and analyse its computational complexity.
-We first summarise the algorithm as illustrated in \cref{fig:summary}. \begin{enumerate}[leftmargin=*] \item measure $\nobs$ time-dependent signals with classical shadows, with sample compelxity $\mathcal{O}(\log \nobs)$ \item possibly reject signals that are not statistically significantly different from noise via a Ljung-Box test \item arrange the signals into a matrix $\dmat$ as row vectors \item calculate the square matrix $\cmat \propto \dmat^T \dmat$ -- this is the time-determining step with a complexity $\mathcal{O}(\nobs)$ \item find the domianant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ of $\cmat$ -- we need to choose a cutoff, e.g, $c = 4$ in \cref{fig:fig1}, based on the eigenvalue distribution of $\cmat$. \item Finally analyse the common frequency components by first calculating the spectral cross correlation matrix $\xmat(\omega)$ from the dominant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ \item the spectral density $\lambda(\omega)$ is then obtained as the principal component of each matrix $\xmat(\omega)$ \end{enumerate} Below we first detail the correlation analysis technique from steps 6 and 7: This technique is closely related to generalised coherence techniques in classical signal processing~\cite{ramirez2008generalization,malekpour2018measures,santamaria2007estimation}, however, would be prohibitively expensive when directly applied to our large number of observables $\nobs \gg \ttot$.
-We thus describe a dimensionality-reduction technique which is closely related to a standard Principal Component Analysis but slightly differs as we standardise the time signals $f_k$ (row-wise mean and standard deviation is fixed) as in \cref{eq:standardised_signals}.
-In fact, this algorithm is directly analogous to well-established subspace methods in signal processing, such as the MUSIC algorithm~\cite{hayes1996statistical}, which let us select vectors in a signal subspace and analyse them independently from a noise subspace.
+We first summarise the algorithm as illustrated in \cref{fig:summary}. \begin{enumerate}[leftmargin=*] \item measure $\nobs$ time-dependent signals with classical shadows, with sample compelxity $\mathcal{O}(\log \nobs)$ \item possibly reject signals that are not statistically significantly different from noise via a Ljung-Box test \item arrange the signals into a matrix $\dmat$ as row vectors \item calculate the square matrix $\cmat \propto \dmat^T \dmat$ -- this is the time-determining step with a complexity $\mathcal{O}(\nobs)$ \item find the domianant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ of $\cmat$ -- we need to choose a cutoff, e.g, $c = 4$ in \cref{fig:fig1}, based on the eigenvalue distribution of $\cmat$. \item Finally, we effectively Fourier transform these dominant eigenvectors.
+More specifically, we obtain the spectral (Fourier) intensity at frequency $\omega$ by calculating the spectral cross correlation matrix $\xmat(\omega)$ from the dominant eigenvectors $v_{1}, v_{2}, \dots v_{\nc}$ \item The spectrum $\lambda(\omega)$ is then obtained as the principal component of each matrix $\xmat(\omega)$ \end{enumerate} Below we first detail the correlation analysis technique from steps 6 and 7: This technique is closely related to generalised coherence techniques in classical signal processing~\cite{ramirez2008generalization,malekpour2018measures,santamaria2007estimation}, however, would be prohibitively expensive when directly applied to our large number of observables $\nobs \gg \ttot$.